resthub/resthub.org/tutorial/backbone-without-answer.rst

   reinitialized.
 * Use Backbone local storage extension to persist our tasks into the local storage.
-* Bind the collection's reset event on TasksView.render to render the collection once synced with the local storage.
+* Bind the collection's sync event on TasksView.render to render the collection once synced with the local storage.
 * Warning: you need to specify the model attribute in the Tasks collection to tell the collection which model object is gonna be used internally.